 [self.player selectTrack:track.trackIndex];

-// Enable adaptive bitrate streaming.
+// Enable adaptive bitrate switching.

 - (void)onTrackChanged:(AliPlayer*)player info:(AVPTrackInfo*)info {